johnbaishya/ReactNativeFlow/README.md

 - **AuthService**: services to Authenticate and Unauthenticate the app
 - **Authenticated Routes**: Screens that are only accessible after authentication.

-The authentication flow is also dependent on the responseof Rest APi services (with user and token) , such as Login api, Register api etc. and is connected with Redux to manage the logged-in user state across the app.
+The authentication flow is also dependent on the response of REST API services (with user and token) , such as Login api, Register api etc. and is connected with Redux to manage the logged-in user state across the app.

 ## Navigation
 Navigation is set up using **React Navigation**.
 It includes: